Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 The best sign-on bonus for a business card is the 75,000 AAdvantage mile bonus on the Citi AAdvantage Visa Business Card.

-Not only is the sign-on bonus 50% higher (75,000 vs 50,000) on the Citi Visa Business card, but you also have to complete only $1,500 in minimum spending over 6 months versus $10,000 in spending over 5 months for the AMEX Business Gold Reward card.
+Not only is the sign-on bonus 50% higher (75,000 vs 50,000) on the Citi Visa Business card, but you also have to complete only $1,500 in minimum spending over 6 months versus $10,000 in spending over 5 months for The Business Gold Rewards Card from American Express OPEN.

-A lower sign-up bonus TOGETHER with a 567% increase ($1,500 vs. $10,000) in the minimum spending required (to get that lower sign-up bonus), makes the new AMEX Business Gold Reward card much less desirable to me than the Citi AAdvantage Business Visa.
+A lower sign-up bonus TOGETHER with a 567% increase ($1,500 vs. $10,000) in the minimum spending required (to get that lower sign-up bonus), makes The Business Gold Rewards Card from American Express OPEN much less desirable to me than the Citi AAdvantage Business Visa.

 But what about the transfer bonuses when you transfer American Express Membership rewards points to Delta or British Airways?